Have questions? We're here.

 Can I use my cell phone while in Tanzania?

-Since you will be on a safari-type expedition, it's unlikely that you will be close enough to any cell towers to be able to use your cell phone.
+Because you'll be on a safari expedition, it's unlikely that you'll be close enough to a cell tower to use your cell phone during parts of your trip.

 Do I need power adapters?